collapsed-stacks/startups/questions/7665/setting-up-a-new-company-branch-in-india.md

 - tagged: `india`
 - score: 1

-<p>I am trying a start a new company in the USA.
+I am trying a start a new company in the USA.
 But I would need support from folks based out in India.
 I was thinking of setting up a branch office, but it looks like there is a requirement of some income/profit in the parent company to be eligible.
 Since this is a company that wouldn't be profitable yet as we are yet to start. how should i setup the company.
-The development work will start immediately. </p>
+The development work will start immediately.

-<p>Can I have someone set up a company in India and I can provide work and payments by treating it as another Client and pay for its services? <br />
+Can I have someone set up a company in India and I can provide work and payments by treating it as another Client and pay for its services? <br />
 OR<br />
-Branch office is the only way to go?</p>
+Branch office is the only way to go?

-<p>Please advise.
-This is a new venture that I am going into and still learning all the rules.</p>
+ Please advise.
+This is a new venture that I am going into and still learning all the rules.

 ## No Answers